- The museum

 - Calendar & Exhibitions

 - Support Boijmans

-The Baroque Egg with Bow (Orange/Magenta) will be exhibited for three years in the museum’s entrance area.
-The enormous Easter egg was unveiled in February under the watchful eye of the press and curious visitors.
-Thanks to the lender - originally from Rotterdam and with strong links to the city - a new ‘Jeff Koons’ can, after many years, be seen in the Netherlands.
+The Baroque Egg with Bow (Orange/Magenta) will be exhibited until the 24th of August in the museum’s entrance area.
+The enormous Easter egg was unveiled in February 2012 under the watchful eye of the press and curious visitors.
+Since June 2013, the work 'Sky Backdrop' by Alex Israel complements the Barogue Egg.

 ‘Baroque Egg with Bow (Orange/Magenta)’ (1994-2008) by the American artist Jeff Koons (1955) is an enormous ‘Easter Egg’ with a magenta bow.
 The giant object measures six m2, weighs two thousand kilos and is worth millions of Euros.
 Koons made ten eggs in a period of fourteen years.
 Each egg represents more than a year’s work by several experts.
 Rumours suggest that Koons almost bankrupted himself with the production of his eggs.
 Each work is executed to perfection, down to the very last detail.
 The coating of the eggs has been applied layer by layer by hand, in order to achieve as glossy an effect as possible.
 This technique is derived from the automotive industry.

 Watch the film on the Egg arriving at the museum.

 Five of the ten eggs have a smooth surface: the so-called ‘Smooth Eggs’.
 The other five are called ‘Baroque Eggs’ and look as if they are packed in crumpled foil; the egg on show in Rotterdam is from this series.
 At first glance, the design seems banal, but refers to ideas such as (re)birth and fertility, recurring themes in the artist’s work.
 The egg, in common with other works by its maker, stimulates various senses.
 (No touching allowed)